 Before Guides

-- A socially misfit kid trying to fit in a society where he wasn’t the same ethnicity, didn’t speak the same language or celebrate the same culture.
+- a socially misfit kid trying to fit in a society where he wasn’t the same ethnicity, didn’t speak the same language or celebrate the same culture.
 He was two years older than his classmates, having repeated his sixth & ninth grade, and an annoyance to teachers across multiple high-schools.
 For the next nine years, he would consecutively attend summer school to achieve a passing grade.

-- written articles for established esports publications.
+- write articles for four established esports publications.

 - created my first “guide”: Team Liquid forums Rules & FAQ